Psychiatric genetics: Heritability and genetics

 A systematic comparative analysis of shared and unique genetic factors highlighted key gene sets and molecular processes underlying six major neuropsychiatric disorders: attention deficit hyperactivity disorder, anxiety disorders, autistic spectrum disorders, bipolar disorder, major depressive disorder, and schizophrenia.
 This may ultimately translate into improved diagnosis and treatment of these debilitating disorders.

 Methodology

 Linkage, association, and microarray studies generate raw material for findings in psychiatric genetics.

 Copy number variants have also been associated with psychiatric conditions.

 Genetic Linkage studies attempt to find a correlation between the diagnosis and inheritance of certain alleles within families who have two or more ill relatives.
 An analysis of a linkage study uses a wide chromosomal region, whereas a genetic association study endeavors to identify a specific DNA polymorphism, which can be a deletion, inversion, or repletion of a sequence.
 Case-control association studies can be used as an exploratory tool for narrowing the area of interest after preliminary mapping of a gene by a linkage study.

+Genome-Wide Association Studies uncover genetic links in psychiatric disorders by analyzing the genomes of large groups of individuals, comparing genetic variants between individuals with a disorder and individuals without to identify regions associated with increased risk.